tidepool-org/development/docs/README.md

       external_secrets $file create ${CLUSTER_NAME} plaintext
     done
   ```

+Finally, save the generated `external-secret.yaml` file in your Git config repo.

 If you later need to update the secret, provide the `update` operation instead of the `create` operation to `external_secrets`.

 #### Confirm Secrets Are Persisted